 At the back of Makathanee Resort you can pick up the road that leads to the other coast at Ao Suan Yai, home to Seavana Resort and Koh Mak Resort.

-The back entrance to Good Time Resort sits at the bottom of the steep hill which brings you out the yellow buildings, once Thaidaho Vista but now private houses.
-The small and very private boutique hotel, Islanda Resort and several villas sit next door in a row.
-From anywhere on this hill, the views out over the bay beneath to Koh Kham are simply magnificent.
+The steep little hill brings you out on a selection of private houses, the small boutique hotel, Islanda Resort and more private villas.
+From all of these spots, the views out over the bay beneath to Koh Kham are simply magnificent.

-At this crossroads, with the yellow buildings straight in front, you can bear right to ultimately pick up the sandy track that winds its way behind Seavana Resort and Koh Mak Resort to the pier on Ao Suan Yai or go left, with Cococape Resort and the route to Laem Tookata at the end.
-Allow about 20 minutes to walk between the Ao Kao Beach and Ao Suan Yai Beach.
+At this crossroads, you can bear right past Islanda to ultimately pick up the sandy track that winds its way behind Seavana Resort and Koh Mak Resort to the pier on Ao Suan Yai or go left, with Cococape Resort and the route to Laem Tookata at the end.
+Allow about 20 to 25 minutes to walk between the Ao Kao Beach and Ao Suan Yai Beach.

 Western End – Ao Kao Beach

-After Makathanee Resort, the beach becomes know locally as Ao Kra Tueng.
-Miss You Resort, TK Huts (and the bar Sips), Baanyai Guesthouse (formerly Baan Chailay), Sabai Beach Resort, Holiday Beach Resort (now abandoned) and Big Easy are the final resorts on this stretch of sand, a stretch which, like that near Ao Kao Resort at the other end, is one of the best on the island.
+After Makathanee Resort, the beach becomes known locally as Ao Kra Tueng.
+Miss You Resort, TK Huts (and the bar Sips), Baanyai Guesthouse (formerly Baan Chailay), Sabai Beach Resort, Holiday Beach Resort (now abandoned) and Big Easy are the final resorts on this lovely stretch – like that near White Sand Beach Resort at the other end, it’s one of island’s best.

 Opposite the resorts above, Nuchzabmaks restaurant and Chill Cafe share the area with Twocans, a two storey motel block of rooms ands bungalows.
-There are also some holidays homes as you snake around the corner.
+There are also some holidays homes and the little Thai diner, Green House Kitchen, as you snake around the corner.

 Follow the road and you end up at the track down to the former Holiday Beach Resort or one that goes straight on, giving access to Big Easy, but no further.
 The lane to the right leads to more private villas including Villa Edena.